3thousand30/simple_twitter_ai_agent/Readme.md

 ## 🌟 Live Example

-Currently active on [@ProyogiBaba](https://x.com/ProyogiBaba) using a custom model, demonstrating real-world thematic content generation and engagement.
+Currently running on [@ProyogiBaba](https://x.com/ProyogiBaba) as part of [devyo.life](https://devyo.life), demonstrating real-world thematic content generation with a custom model.
+The bot maintains consistent engagement while cycling through diverse content themes.

+## 💬 Contact & Contributions

+For feedback, questions, or contributions, reach out to [hello@devyo.life](mailto:hello@devyo.life).
+We welcome community input to improve the AI agent's capabilities and expand its features.

 ## 📝 License